suqi/suqi.github.io/pages/about.md

 ---

 Hi there, I'm Matt Su.
-This blog is about Zen & Python
+This blog is about `Startup, Zen & Python`

 <div class="collection-info">
     <span class="meta-info mobile-hidden">